-NYU Langone Health's patient accounts receivable, after contractual allowances but before allowances for bad debts is \$1,042,953 and \$722,276 at August 31, 2017 and 2016, respectively.
+NYU Langone Health's patient accounts receivable, after contractual allowances but before allowances for bad debts is \$1,079,842 and \$1,042,953 at August 31, 2018 and 2017, respectively.
 The process for estimating the ultimate collection of receivables involves significant assumptions and judgments.
-NYU Langone Health implemented a guarterly standardized approach to estimate and review the collectability of receivables based on the payor classification and the period for which the receivables have been outstanding.
+NYU Langone Health implemented a quarterly standardized approach to estimate and review the collectability of receivables based on the payor classification and the period for which the receivables have been outstanding.
 Past due balances over 90 days from the date of billing and in excess of a specified amount are considered delinquent and are reviewed for collectability.
 Account balances are written off against the allowance when management feels it is probable the receivable will not be recovered.
 Historical collection and payor reimbursement experience is an integral part of the estimation process related to reserves for doubtful accounts.
-In addition, NYU Lagone Health assesses the current state of its billing functions in order to identify any known collection or reimbursement issues and assess the impact, if any, on reserve estimates.
+In addition, NYU Langone Health assesses the current state of its billing functions in order to identify any known collection or reimbursement issues and assess the impact, if any, on reserve estimates.
 NYU Langone Health believes that the collectability of its receivables is directly linked to the quality of its billing processes, most notably those related to obtaining the correct information in order to bill effectively for the services it provides.
 Revisions in reserve for doubtful accounts estimates are recorded as an adjustment to bad debt expense.
-NYU Langone Health's allowance for uncollectible accounts are \$190,681 and \$135,532 at August 31, 2017 and 2016 respectively, and have remained consistent as a percentage of accounts receivables net of contractual allowances.
-NYU Langone Health's patient accounts receivable, net, is \$852,272 and \$586,744 at August 31, 2017, and August 31, 2016.
+NYU Langone Health's allowance for uncollectible accounts are \$193,502 and \$190,681 at August 31, 2018 and 2017, respectively, and have remained consistent as a percentage of accounts receivables net of contractual allowances.
+NYU Langone Health's patient accounts receivable, net, is \$886,340 and \$852,272 at August 31, 2018 and 2017, respectively.